 After less than a quarter mile, you’ll reach Drake Falls, waterfall No. 5!
 There’s really only one view of Drake Falls, which is achieved by walking to the top corner of the deck and craning your neck just right to see it.
 It’s pretty, but not nearly as impressive as it’s neighbors.

-Another few short yards away is waterfall No. 6: Middle North Falls, coming in at 106 feet!
+Another few short yards away is waterfall No. 6: Middle North Falls, coming in at 106 feet tall!

-This is the third waterfall (besides South and Lower South Falls) that you can walk behind!
+This is the third waterfall (South and Lower South Falls being the first two) that you can walk behind!

 Both photographers and non-photographers alike will have a blast on this trail!
 Between snapping pics of these epic waterfalls, and finding the perfect frame between the trees, the Trail Of Ten Falls is an exciting location to shoot!